elixir-geolix/geolix/README.md

 - lookup using python ([geoip2](https://github.com/maxmind/GeoIP2-python))
 - compare the results

-To run these tests on a local machine please refer to the travis scripts executed on each run
+To run these tests on a local machine please refer to the travis commands executed on each run (`.travis.yml`).
-(i.e. `./travis/verify_install.sh` and `./travis/verify_script.sh`).

 ## Adapters